 The former backup quarterback to Jake Fromm at Georgia saw his stock soar with an impressive 2019 season for Ohio State.
 With the ability to make all the throws, a ruthless efficiency, and mobility to extend the play, Justin Fields will be right at the top of any quarterback-needy team's board at the 2021 NFL Draft.

-Can the Miami Dolphins follow up their impressive 2020 class with another haul in this 4 round 2021 NFL mock draft?
+Can the Miami Dolphins follow up their impressive 2020 class with another haul in this 4-round 2021 NFL Mock Draft?
 Thanks to their trade with Houston last offseason, the Dolphins will have two first-round picks and two second-round picks to bolster their roster.
 It is to be expected that one of the first-round picks will be used on a wide receiver.
-After that, offensive additions should include further enhancing of the offensive line and securing a running back.
+Despite adding Isaiah Wilson, offensive additions should include further enhancing the offensive line and securing a running back.
 On the defensive side, they need to address the EDGE position as well as add a safety.

 A perfect blend of size, strength, and sideline-to-sideline speed make Micah Parsons the most dangerous linebacker prospect in the 2021 NFL Draft.
 Parsons' high school experience playing defensive end shows in his ability to get after the quarterback, and he is also highly skilled in pass coverage.
 Parsons tackling ability shows on the stats sheet, twice leading Penn State in tackles.